server-imp/UnhideNPCs/README.md

   - Forces the creation of a console window when set to true.
   - Note: If the console window is exited, then the game will exit as well.
   - Default: false

+- `UnhidePlayerOwnedNPCs`: < true/false >
+    - When enabled, it will also unhide player pets, clones, minis etc
+    - Default: false

 - `MaximumDistance`: < number >
   - The maximum distance (in meters) at which NPCs will be unhidden.
   - Set to 0 or below for no distance check.